 The Valuation of Land Act 1960 is the principle legislation in determining property valuations.
-Under the Valuation of Land Act 1960, the Victorian Valuer-General conducts property valuations on an annual basis.
+Under the Valuation of Land Act 1960, Valuer-General Victoria conducts property valuations on an annual basis.
 The CIV basis of valuation takes into account the total market value of the land including buildings and other improvements.